Monument to the Italians Fallen in Africa, Siracusa: Description

-In June of 1940, at the outbreak of Italian intervention in World War II, the bronze statues and sculpted marble reliefs were loaded on to ships for transport to Ethiopia.
+In June 1940, at the outbreak of Italian intervention in World War II, the bronze statues and sculpted marble reliefs were loaded on to ships for transport to Ethiopia.
 The outbreak of war prevented their shipment through the Suez canal, and the items were mothballed in storage.
 In 1952, the sculptor Romano Romanelli proposed its placement in Siracusa, at the present scenographic locale in the piazza dei Cappuccini overlooking the Ionian sea.
 The assembly of a Fascist monument was not without controversy.